-GoT Season 8 Premier Date And Spoilers – What We Know So Far
+‘GoT’ Season 8 Premiere Date And Spoilers – What We Know So Far

 The seventh season of Game of Thrones has come to a thrilling conclusion, which has fans anxiously looking forward to the next – and final – season.
-Here’s what we know about what season 8 of GoT is bringing us.
+Here’s what we know about what Season 8 of GoT is bringing us.

 Game of Thrones Season 8 to be Even Shorter Than Season 7

 One of the primary complaints about Season 7 for Game of Thrones was that there were only seven episodes, three less than the standard 10-episode seasons that fans have grown used to.
-The news for season 8 is going to have fans even more upset.
-The finale season is only planned to have six episodes.
+The news for Season 8 is going to have fans even more upset.
+The final season is planned to have only six episodes.
 However, several are expected to have run times of about 120 minutes.
-Consider that the Season 7 finale had a run time of 82-minutes.
-If only four of the six episodes has a double run time, then we as fans are going to get a full 10-episodes worth of content in only six weeks.
+Consider that the Season 7 finale had a run time of 82 minutes.
+If only four of the six episodes has a double run time, then we, as fans, are going to get a full 10-episode worth of content in only six weeks.
 Less frustration is always good, right?

 When Will Game of Thrones Season 8 Premiere?

-The premiere for Game of Thrones season 8 doesn’t have an official premiere date.
+The premiere for Game of Thrones Season 8 doesn’t have an official premiere date.
 Season 7 was delayed several months because filming was halted, waiting on Mother Nature to get the leaves off of the trees.
-Principle shooting for season 7 didn’t wrap up until February of 2017, leading to a premiere date in July.
-The principle shooting for Season 8 isn’t due to start until October of 2017, so the showrunners can get the look and feel of winter for the final season.
+Principle shooting for Season 7 didn’t wrap up until February of 2017, leading to a premiere date in July.
+The principal shooting for Season 8 isn’t due to start until October of 2017, so the showrunners can get the look and feel of winter for the final season.

 What does this mean for the premiere date?
-If they can get the filming all done by March of 2018, then the Game of Thrones season 8 premiere should hit HBO in September or October.
+If they can get the filming all done by March of 2018, then the Game of Thrones Season 8 premiere should hit HBO in September or October.
 However, if they can’t finish shooting or post production takes longer, the premiere could get pushed into 2019.
-Several outlets, including The Vergeand Entertainment Weekly, hinted at the final season landing in 2019, creating an uproar on social media as fans looked forward to a longer wait.
+Several outlets, including The Verge and Entertainment Weekly, hinted at the final season landing in 2019, creating an uproar on social media as fans looked forward to a longer wait.

 According to Casey Bloys, the programming chief at HBO, the eighth season of Game of Thrones might not air until 2019.
 Some of the episodes haven’t even been written yet, which considering that Game of Thrones is completely ahead of its source material now, leaves viewers heading into unknown territory.